CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 9                 strand                   Strand feature_page
 10                  band           Karyotype band feature_page

-&#35;&#35; from here we can see that the most relevant information could be “description”.
+&#35;&#35; we can see that the most relevant information could be “description”.
 So lets extract the information.
 &#35;&#35; You can explore more in the attributes and can choose as many as attributes you want.
-&#35;&#35; general syntax would be if I would like to have first 5 attributes &#35;&#35; getBM(attributes=c("ensembl_gene_id”,”ensembl_transcript_id”,”ensembl_peptide_id”,"ensembl_exon_id" ,”description"),mart=thale_mart)
+&#35;&#35; general syntax would be for first 5 attributes &#35;&#35; getBM(attributes=c("ensembl_gene_id”,”ensembl_transcript_id”,”ensembl_peptide_id”,"ensembl_exon_id" ,”description"),mart=thale_mart)
 &#35;&#35; here we are picking description and GO term for the gene